rajucomp/Truecaller/README.md

 Space Complexity :-\
 In the worst case where every prefix is different from each other, \
-we will need n nodes where n is the total number of characters in the input.
+we will need n nodes where n is the total number of characters in each string in the list.